replicatedhq/replicated/README.md

-# replicated
+# Replicated Vendor CLI

-This repository provides a client and CLI for interacting with the Replicated Vendor API.
+This repository provides a Go client and CLI for interacting with the Replicated Vendor API.

 ## CLI